anjalipatel7902/Olympic-Game-Predictor/README.md

 # Olympic-Game-Predictor
-Predicts the medals won by different countries
+Predicts the medals won by different countries.